marioEzquerro/EzCypher/README.md

 # EzCypher
-This app will encrypt all files contained in the specyfied directory using symetric encryption (Fernet), USE WITH CAUTION you may lose your files if you are not careful.
+This app will encrypt all files contained in the specyfied directory using symetric encryption (Fernet), as a resut files will appear with a ".b64" after the original one.
+USE WITH CAUTION you may lose your files if you are not careful.

 - Version 1.0